 Violations of the ULV social behavior standards or policies are normally handled through an administrative review process under Fundamentally Fairness procedures.
 Situations requiring such action include violations of ULV's drug, alcohol, and sexual behavior policies, as well as incidents of violence threatening the safety of an employee or other members of the campus community.
-The judicial process for social behavior at ULV includes:
+The judicial process for social misconduct by traditional-age central campus students includes: